-King's College is committed to providing a learning, working, and living environment that promotes personal integrity, civility, and mutual respect in an environment free of sexual harassment, misconduct, and/or retaliation.
+King's College is committed to providing a learning, working, and living environment that promotes personal integrity, civility, and mutual respect in an environment free of discrimination based on sex, which includes all forms of sexual harassment/misconduct.
 Sexual harassment violates an individual's fundamental rights and personal dignity.
 King's College considers sexual harassment, in all its forms, to be a serious offense.
 This policy refers to all forms of sexual harassment, including but not limited to sexual harassment, sexual assault, and sexual violence by employees, students, or third parties.